LuminesenceProject/Luminesence-Website/README.md

 # Luminesence-Website
-the luminesence website is a site dedicated to letting u play games during school
+The luminesence website is a site dedicated to letting a user play games during school.

-everyone should have access to games, even if it's during school
+Everyone should have access to games, even if it's during school

-it also has hacks, which can be plugged into a websites inspect mode console.
+It also has hacks, which can be plugged into a websites inspect mode console.
 (F12)

-everything is written in either html of javascript, so it should always run.
+Everything is written in either html of javascript, so it should always run.

 Also, dont tell any school admins about this.